ceygenic-web/CEYCDS-PK-COMPOSER-003-blog/INSTALLATION_GUIDE.md

 curl http://localhost:8000/api/blog/posts
 ```

-You should receive a JSON response.
+You should receive a JSON response with an empty data array (if no posts exist yet).

 ---

-## 📖 Usage
+## 🎯 Step 8: Using the Package

 ### Using the Facade